Amber-MD/pytraj/README.md

 PYTRAJ
 ------

-pytraj is a Python front-end of cpptraj program (a data analysis package for biomolecular simulation)
+A Python front-end of [cpptraj program] (https://github.com/Amber-MD/cpptraj) (a data analysis package for biomolecular simulation)

 website
 =======